esparkman/claude-rubycritic-skill/README.md

 - Or add to Gemfile and run `bundle install`

 **Analysis too slow?**
-- Narrow scope: `/rubycritic app/models` instead of entire project
+- Narrow scope: Ask to analyze specific directories instead of entire project
 - Exclude paths in `.rubycritic.yml`
 - Run full analysis in CI/CD only